JayJaewonYoo/CSC420_Project/README.md

 The script will output a video file in the current working directory.

+## Notebook

+Alternatively, the script is provided in a notebook format that can be run using Google Colab.
+Simply upload `inpainting_integration.ipynb` to Google Colab or a Jupyter Notebook context and run the notebook cells sequentially.

 ## Results

 Results of the inpainting algorithm on images can be found under the `\gifs` folder.
 The gif demonstrates the step by step progress of the algorithm inpainting the masked region.